Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 The grave of Sigurður on Hjörleifshöfði

-I love this story, it warms my heart hearing about the cooperation between the hidden people (elves) and us humans.
+I love this story; it warms my heart to hear about the cooperation between the hidden people (elves) and us humans.

 Hjörleifshöfði cape South-Iceland